domo2192/rails-engine/README.md

 ### Get revenue of a single merchant

-*This endpoint returns the revenue of a specific merchant*
+*This endpoint returns the revenue of a specific merchant.*

 Example JSON of `GET http://localhost:3000/api/v1/revenue/merchants/1`